 Derivative assets and liabilities are recorded at fair value on the consolidated statement of financial condition, after taking into account the effects of bilateral collateral and master netting agreements.
 These agreements allow the Company to settle all derivative contracts held with a single party on a net basis, and to offset net derivative positions with related collateral, where applicable.
-As a result, the Company could have derivative contracts with negative fair values included in derivative assets and derivative contracts with positive fair values included in derivative on the consolidated statement of financial condition.
+As a result, the Company could have derivative contracts with negative fair values included in derivative assets and derivative contracts with positive fair values included in derivative liabilities on the consolidated statement of financial condition.

-The Company's derivative financial instruments consist of over-the-counter (OTC) interest rate swaps and credit default swaps, exchanged-traded interest rate futures, and forward purchase and sale contracts.
+The Company's derivative financial instruments consist of over-the-counter (OTC) interest rate swaps and credit default swaps, exchanged-traded interest rate futures and options, and forward purchase and sale contracts.

 Interest rate and credit default contracts are entered into for the purpose of economically hedging the fair value of certain corporate bond and agency collateralized mortgage obligation inventory positions.
 The counterparty to these swap contracts is KeyBank.
 The Company enters into a master netting agreement with KeyBank for these contracts.
 Changes in fair value for these instruments are recognized in principal transactions on the consolidated statement of operations.
-At December 31, 2023, there were no such derivative instruments held by the Company.
+At December 31, 2024, there were no such derivative instruments held by the Company.

-Interest rate futures contracts in U.S. Treasuries and SOFR are entered into to primarily economically hedge certain risks associated with the Company's Corporate, US Agency and Municipal long trading portfolios.
+Interest rate futures and options contracts in U.S. Treasuries and SOFR are entered into to primarily economically hedge certain risks associated with the Company's Corporate, US Agency and Municipal long trading portfolios.
 The use of these hedging instruments have several benefits including better duration matching, more advantageous financing, and global liquidity.
-Interest rate futures contracts are traded on the Chicago Mercantile Exchange (CME) through a third-party brokerage firm.
-The expiration of these contracts are generally short-term in nature or have settlement dates of less than one year.
-KBCM's interest rate futures contracts are not subject to master netting agreements with counterparties and changes in fair value for these instruments are recognized in principal transactions revenue on the consolidated statement of operations.
+Interest rate futures and options contracts are traded on the Chicago Mercantile Exchange (CME) through a third-party brokerage firm.
+At December 31, 2024, interest rate futures contracts had various settlement dates ranging from less than one year and one to three years, and interest rate options contracts had settlement dates of less than one year.
+KBCM's interest rate futures and options contracts are not subject to master netting agreements with counterparties and changes in fair value for these instruments are recognized in principal transactions revenue on the consolidated statement of operations.